-Let’s talk about site traffic.
-Traffic has turned into one of those digital marketing vanity metrics that bosses seem to love to see huge gains in.
+Question for the marketers out there: Who has an accountability metric of website traffic increases?
+I'm guessing most of us.
+Our bosses love to see that traffic graph line in a consistent upward trend.
 It seems logical that more traffic is better, and if a site isn’t seeing increases in this metric, then shouldn’t we, as marketers, be focusing on tactics to bring more visitors to the site?
-However, the answer to that question is “yes and no.” Understanding if your site isn’t performing well because it isn’t getting enough site visitors IS important, but fixing that problem means focusing on ideas that will not just get you more eyeballs, but the right kind of eyeballs.
+However, the answer to that question is “yes and no.” Understanding if your site isn’t performing well because it isn’t getting enough site visitors IS important, but fixing that problem means focusing on ideas that will not just get you more site visitors, but the RIGHT kind of visitors.

-The reality is that there are so many different types of tactics for bringing more visitors to your site, I could write 20 different blogs on the subject.
-But being a busy marketer myself, I often find the most helpful advice is something that is immediately actionable and can help me get results sooner.
+The reality is that there are so many different types of tactics for bringing more visitors to your site.
+If you google "how do you improve website traffic", 118,000,000 pages are returned.
+But as busy marketers, we only have so many tactics that we can implement.
+The reality is that the most helpful advice is something that is immediately actionable and can help get results sooner.

-Search engine optimization (SEO) is complicated, and while it’s something that you can’t ignore, the reality is that it’s not a “quick win” tactic that can you’ll see immediate results from.
-But if you can leverage your pages that are already ranking in search results and do a better job marketing those pages in search engine results pages (SERPs), you should see an increase in the right kind of visitors: those that are interested in your content.
+Search engine optimization (SEO) is complicated, and while it’s something that you can’t ignore, the reality is that it’s not typically a “quick win” tactic for results.
+But if you can leverage your pages that are already ranking in search results and do a better job marketing those pages in search engine results pages (SERPs), you can see an increase in the right kind of visitors: those that are interested in your content.
 I call this tactic “Optimize your Click Through Rate (CTR) from existing pages that are ranking in Google.”

 So, here’s how you do it: